carolinan/fullsiteediting/armando/readme.txt

 Added new templates with sidebars
 Removed add_theme_support( "title-tag" ), which was left over from passing the Theme Check checks.
 Removed one palette color
-New nlock styles, patterns and screenshot
+New block styles, patterns and screenshot

 * January 6 2021 Version: 1.1